laravel/nova-docs/4.0/search/README.md

 :::warning Scout Integration

-If you are using Nova's Scout integration, the `$search` column has no effect on your search results and may be ignored.
-You should manage the searchable columns in the Algolia dashboard.
+If you are using Nova's Scout integration, the `$search` property has no effect on your search results and may be ignored.
+You should manage the searchable columns within the Algolia or Meilisearch dashboard.
 :::

 ## Full-Text Indexes

 Typically, Nova searches your database columns using simple `LIKE` clauses.
 However, if you are using MySQL or Postgres, you may take advantage of any full-text indexes you have defined.
 To do so, you should define a `searchableColumns` method on your Nova resource class instead of defining a `$search` property.

-This method should return an array of columns that are searchable.
-By returning an instance of `Laravel\Nova\Query\Search\FullText` you may instruct Nova to utilize your full-text indexes when querying a given column:
+The `searchableColumns` method should return an array of columns that are searchable.
+You may include an instance of `Laravel\Nova\Query\Search\FullText` within this array to instruct Nova to utilize your full-text indexes when querying a given column:

 ```php
 use Laravel\Nova\Query\Search\FullText;